wjy99-c/HFuzz/README.md

-# HeteroTest
+# HFuzz

 ## 1 Introduction

-This is the repo for the summer task.
-We need to build a cross-devices differential testing tool that works on devcloud with DPC++.
+This is the repo for the HFuzz's AE.
+We build a cross-devices fuzz testing tool that works on devcloud with DPC++.

 ## 2 [Getting account on devcloud](https://github.com/intel/FPGA-Devcloud/blob/master/main/Devcloud_Access_Instructions/README.md)